-(1) The holder of the licence shall be entitled to exercise the privileges of a whatsoever, as pilot-in-command or co-pilot of any type of balloon specified in the aircraft rating included in the licence.
+- (1) The holder of the licence shall be entitled to exercise the privileges of a Private Pilot's Licence (Balloons and Airships). - (2) He shall be entitled to fly, when the balloon is flying for any purpose whatsoever, as pilot-in-command or co-pilot of any type of balloon specified in the aircraft rating included in the licence.